CraigComeOnThisNameCantBeTaken/ServiceEnforcer/README.md

 There is however a pitfall - since the domain layer isnt providing the repository implementations, how can we ensure that they *actually are* provided by the infrastructure layer?
 This is a problem because if we do replace our database technology we will probably implement a new project and we might miss something.
 Worse this doesnt only apply to repositories, actually most well designed software uses dependency inversion for a plethora of reasons.

-even worse you might write a library that has infrastructure concerns and expect another library to provide them using dependency inversion (eg Authentication, Authentication.IdentityServer).
-What if the service has to be transient but the infrastructure layer provides it as transient?
+Even worse you might write a library that has infrastructure concerns and expect another library to provide them using dependency inversion (eg Authentication, Authentication.IdentityServer).
+What if the service has to be transient but the infrastructure layer provides it as a singleton?
 Things go bang.

 *But ServiceProviderOptions.ValidateOnBuild should solve this?*
 Nope.
 Actually that just ensures the services that have been registered can be created when calling BuildServiceProvider.